deanwampler/deanwampler.github.io/books/programmingscala.md

 <table>
 <tr>
 <td>
+<p><b>October 6, 2020:</b> The first six chapters of <em>Programming Scala, Third Edition</em> are now available as an &ldquo;early access release&rdquo; on the <a href="https://www.oreilly.com/library/view/programming-scala-3rd/9781492077886/">O'Reilly Learning Platform</a>.
+I've also <a href="https://medium.com/@deanwampler">posted the first in a series of blog posts about Scala 3.</a></p>

-<p><b>Update:</b> I've started work on the third edition, which will be published late 2020 and focus on Scala 3.
+<p><b>May 6, 2020:</b> I've started work on the third edition, which will be published late 2020 and focus on Scala 3.
 The <a href="https://github.com/deanwampler/programming-scala-book-code-examples" target="code">code examples repo</a> is now a work-in-progress towards the new edition, but the second edition code was recently upgraded to work with Scala 2.12 and 2.13.
 Grab the <a href="https://github.com/deanwampler/programming-scala-book-code-examples/releases/tag/2.1.0">v2.1.0 tagged release</a> for the code that still closely follows the organization of the second edition of the book.</p>

+<p>I'll update the rest of this page once the edition is published.</p>

 <p><a href="https://shop.oreilly.com/product/0636920033073.do" target="book">Programming Scala, Second Edition</a> is a comprehensive and up-to-date introduction to <a href="https://scala-lang.org" target="scala">Scala</a>.
 It covers the features of Scala version 2.11 (although the code examples are compatible with Scala 2.12 and 2.13).</p>